ayrna/orca/doc/orca-tutorial-2.md

 ### Cost sensitive classification (CSSVC)

 This is a special case of approaching ordinal classification by nominal classifiers.
-We can include different misclassification costs in the optimization function, in order to penalyze more those mistakes which involve several categories in the ordinal scale.
-ORCA implements this methods using again SVC and specifically the SVC1VA alternative.
+We can include different misclassification costs in the optimization function, in order to penalize more those mistakes which involve several categories in the ordinal scale.
+ORCA implements this method using again SVC and specifically the SVC1VA alternative.
 The costs are included as weights in the patterns, in such a way that, when generating the `Q` binary problems, the patterns of the negative class are given a weight according to the absolute difference (in number of categories) between the positive class and the specific negative class.

 The method is called [Cost Sensitive SVC (CSSVC)](../src/Algorithms/CSSVC.m) [3] and considers an RBF kernel with the following two parameters:
 - Parameter `C`, importance given to errors.